BosEriko/vivaldi/instruction.md

 # Instructions
 Setup a few things with Vivaldi.

+## Sync
+Login with your Vivaldi account and decrypt your files.

 ## Startup settings
 - Set Vivaldi as your default browser
 - Start homepage on a [specific page](https://app.raindrop.io/my/45548736)